CentroEPiaggio/flexiforce-glove/README.md

 sensor-gloves
 =============

-Several types of sensorized gloves developed for the Pisa/IIT Soft hand (eventually with human hands).
+Several types of sensorized gloves developed for the Pisa/IIT Soft hand (and eventually for human hands).

 You need the Pisa/IIT soft hand packages available here [pisa-iit-soft-hand](https://github.com/CentroEPiaggio/pisa-iit-soft-hand).